Heart attacks are ranked the number 2 killer in Singapore and can strike both men and women.

 - Dizzy or lightheaded

 - Nausea or vomiting

 - Gastric discomfort

 - Pain in one or both arms

 "Silent heart attacks may also be more common in women.
-Women also seem to have less severe disease causing symptoms as well as vasospasm in which there are no obvious coronary lesions.
-Women have a higher rate of false positive stress tests for heart disease which makes preventative testing more difficult as the accuracy is lower", he says.
+Women also seem to have less severe disease-causing symptoms as well as vasospasm in which there are no obvious coronary lesions.
+Women have a higher rate of false-positive stress tests for heart disease which makes preventative testing more difficult as the accuracy is lower", he says.

 Risk factors for women

-According to Dr Ng, although women and men are at the same risk of getting heart disease, the only difference is that men's risk of heart disease start to rise once they hit 50 years old whilst women's risk of heart disease only rises 10 years after menopause (i.e around 60 years old).
+According to Dr Ng, although women and men are at the same risk of getting heart disease, the only difference is that men's risk of heart disease starts to rise once they hit 50 years old whilst women's risk of heart disease only rises 10 years after menopause (i.e around 60 years old).